Chandrakant-Sahu/Chandrakant-Sahu/README.md

 - 👋 Hi, I’m @Chandrakant-Sahu
-- 👀 I’m interested in web development
+- 👀 I’m a web development enthusiast
-- 🌱 I’m currently learning MERN
+- 🌱 I have experience in MEAN stack development along with AWS Lambda
 - 💞️ I’m looking to collaborate on web development